-- To open the battery cover, turn the remote control over to view its back, push on the finger grip on the cover and slide it in the direction of the arrow as illustrated.
+- 1. To open the battery cover, turn the remote control over to view its back, push on the finger grip on the cover and slide it in the direction of the arrow as illustrated.
 The cover will slide off. - 2.
 Remove any existing batteries (if necessary) and install two AAA batteries observing the battery polarities as indicated in the base of the battery compartment.
-Positive (+) goes to positive and negative (-) goes to negative. - Refit the cover by aligning it with the base and sliding it back down into position.Stop when it clicks into place.
+Positive (+) goes to positive and negative (-) goes to negative. - 3.
+Refit the cover by aligning it with the base and sliding it back down into position.
+Stop when it clicks into place.

-- Avoid leaving the remote control and batteries in an excessive heat or humid environment like the kitchen, bathroom, sauna, sunroom or in a closed car. - · Replace only with the same or equivalent type recommended by the battery manufacturer. - Dispose of the used batteries according to the manufacturer's instructions and local environment regulations for your region. - · Never throw the batteries into a fire.
+- Notice the second s - Replace only with the same or equivalent type recommended by the battery manufacturer. - Dispose of the used batteries according to the manufacturer's instructions and local environment regulations for your region. - Never throw the batteries into a fire.
 There may be danger of an explosion. - If the batteries are dead or if you will not be using the remote control for an extended period of time, remove the batteries to avoid damage to the remote control from possible battery leakage.